deluxateer/game-soundboard/README.md

 ## Component Descriptions

 This page assumes the reader has no knowledge of npm, just like me when I started this project.
-NPM is a package manager that always the developer to initialize their project with a package.json which describe basic information about their project (notably dependencies) and install various types of package to accomplish various types of tasks (ie libraries, debuggers, minifiers, transcompilers, etc.).
-These packages that you use in your project are described the dependencies section of the aforementioned package.json file.
+NPM is a package manager that allows the developer to initialize their project with a package.json which describes basic information about their project (notably dependencies) and install various types of package to accomplish various types of tasks (ie libraries, debuggers, minifiers, transcompilers, etc.).
+These packages that you use in your project are described in the dependencies section of the aforementioned package.json file.

 For my project, my package.json file has the following dependencies: